 They just write a few authority articles and provide insane value throughout each piece of content so that people can find some value and solve their problems.

 I was a bad writer in the initial days of my blogging (I’m still), but I kept learning new things about copywriting, SEO, and content optimization.

-There is a big misconception in people that publishing a blog every day will increase traffic on their blog, which is not 100% true.
+There is a big misconception among people that publishing a blog every day will increase traffic to their blog, which is not 100% true.

-Practicing will surely improve your writing or research process, but unless you have followed the right path, you won’t achieve satisfactory results, no matter you are writing daily or weekly.
+Practicing will surely improve your writing or research process, but you must follow the right path to get satisfactory results, whether you write daily or weekly.